cucumber-ltd/cucumber-pro-json-reporter/src/test/resources/io/cucumber/pro/README.md

       To find the host key, run `ssh git@[git host]` and accept the host key.
 Then run `ssh-keyscan [git host]` and copy the long base64-encoded string at the end of the line.
 It looks like `AAAAB3NzaC1.....E/Bhw==`.
 * `CUCUMBER_PRO_GIT_DEBUG` (optional, should be set per-project)
-    * Enables logging for Git SSH traffic, useful for troubleshooting
+    * Enables logging for Git SSH traffic, useful for troubleshooting.
 * `CUCUMBER_PRO_GIT_PUBLISH` (optional, should be set per-project)
     * Set to `false` or `no` to disable document publishing to git.
 * `CUCUMBER_PRO_PUBLISH` (optional, should be set globally)